openedx/edx-documentation/en_us/shared/video/additional_video_options.rst

 Specifying Additional Video Options
 ###################################

-When you create a video component, you can specify additional options such as download options for the video and transcript, video license options, and a start and stop time for the video.
+When you create a video component, you can customize additonal settings such as specifying download options for the video and transcript, video license options, and a start and stop time for the video.

 .. contents::
   :local: